G6EJD/ESP32-e-Paper-Weather-Display/README.md

 4. Save your files.

 NOTE: See schematic for the wiring diagram, all displays are wired the same, so wire a 7.5" the same as a 4.2", 2.9" or 1.54" display!
+The 2.13" TTGO T5 board comes pre-wired.

 The Battery monitor assumes the use of a Lolin D32 board which uses GPIO-35 as an ADC input, also it has an on-board 100K+100K voltage divider directly connected to the Battery terminals.
 On other boards, you will need to change the analogRead(35) statement to your board e.g. (39) and attach a voltage divider to the battery terminals.
+The TTGO T5 board already contains the resistor divider on the correct pin.

 Compile and upload the code - Enjoy!